immutable/ts-immutable-sdk/sdk/README.md

 const provider = await passport.connectImx();
 ```

-Find more information about authenticating users here: <LINK TO DOCS>
+Find more information about authenticating users in the [Passport Login documentation](https://docs.immutable.com/docs/x/passport/identity/login#1-trigger-the-login-process).

 #### Deprecated

-Following the introduction of the login method, we have deprecated the `connectImxSilent` method.
+Following the introduction of the `login` method, we have deprecated the `connectImxSilent` method.

 This method was previously used for [rehydrating the session of previously authenticated users](https://docs.immutable.com/docs/x/passport/identity/login/#3-maintaining-the-login-status)
 on page reloads.